Find Your Path

 Residential retreats offer the benefit of full immersion within a sacred and peaceful environment, without the usual interruptions and distractions of everyday life.
 You receive a comfortable private room, and vegetarian meals.

-This retreat provides students with an intense four-month period of study and practice of Nyingma teachings.
+These long retreats provide students with an intense period of study and practice of Nyingma teachings.
 Retreatants develop insight into the nature of consciousness, emotion, thought, embodiment, and feeling.
 Exercises release the hold of negative habitual patterning within body and mind, allowing previously untapped human qualities to emerge.
 Participants are instructed in how to integrate their new knowledge and way of being within daily life so that what is learned in the retreat continues to unfold and develop.